Skip to main content

 An example of a CT scan showing BE in the lungs

-Interconnected factors contribute to the development of BE
+An interconnected cycle contributes to the development of BE

 The main factors include inflammation, difficulty clearing mucus from the lungs, lung infection, and lung damage.